spencerharris63/JAMStack/readme.md

 ## Articles

-A list of articles will apear here
+A list of articles will appear here
 ```

 Run `npm start` and open the localhost address in Chrome.